-About Sidney/North Saanich RCMPWelcome to the Sidney/North Saanich RCMP Detachment Website.
+About Sidney/North Saanich RCMPWelcome to the Sidney/North Saanich RCMP website.

-The Sidney North Saanich Detachment of the Royal Canadian Mounted Police is located in the Town of Sidney on the Saanich Peninsula, approximately 25 km's from Victoria, British Columbia.
+The Sidney/North Saanich RCMP is located in the Town of Sidney on the Saanich Peninsula, approximately 25 km's from Victoria, British Columbia.

 Our policing area includes: